github-education-resources/guide/docs/forks.md

 **Create one repository per assignment**.
 Include any boilerplate files your students will need to get started.

+If you'd prefer that your assignments or students' work isn't publicly visible, [request private repositories][private-repos] to use for your class.
+You will need one private repository per assignment.

+### 2. Give students read-only access

+**If your repositories are public, you can skip this step.**

+If your course materials are in private repositories, students will need read-only access to them.
+Create a `students` team with "read access" and [add each student to it][add-to-team].
+Then, give that team access to all repositories that they will need.

+[Read more about access control][help-access-control].

 ### 2. Completing assignments

 Your students then follow these steps for each assignment: